jh1993/UnderusedOptions/README.txt

 - Recruitment Bonus (3 SP): The target is now healed to full HP after being dominated, and all of its debuffs are dispelled.

 Earthquake:
-- Description changed to clarify that it also turns chasms into floor tiles.
 - Added a 3 SP +25% strikechance upgrade.

 Flame Burst: